What’s Your Returning Customer Rate and How to Improve It

 For example, if your RCR typically spikes across a sales period such as Black Friday, you might run a campaign to engage even more of your existing or at-risk customers in the run-up to the peak period.

-Benefits of increasing your returning customer rate
+What are the benefits of increasing your returning customer rate?

 There are many benefits to improving your RCR, so let’s explore those in more detail.